sheisc/COMP9024/Trees/RedBlackTreeParent/README.md

 ## Fix red-red violations in insertions

 A red-red violation occurs when a newly inserted red node has a red parent.
+When the imbalance cannot be fixed locally through rotations and recoloring, it will be propagated from bottom to up, with its grandparent node marked as red.

 | Case| Node |Parent |Uncle | Grandparent | How to restore balance|
 | :---|:---|:---|:---|:---|:---|